sardana-org/sardana/doc/source/sep/SEP15.md

 The following reasons are considered in favour of migrating to GH:

-- It would alleviate the current saturation of the -devel mailing list (since the code review would be done via PR)
+- It would alleviate the current saturation of the devel mailing list (since the code review would be done via PR)
 - A PR-based workflow for contributions is preferred by all the integrators and most of the current contributors and is expected to attract more new